raihan-rahoof/Income-Tax-Calculator/readme.md

 - **Single Responsibility Principle**: Each class and function has a single, well-defined responsibility.
 - **Open-Closed Principle**: The tax calculation logic is designed to be easily extendable for new tax slabs without modifying existing code.
 - **Liskov Substitution Principle**: Any derived classes (if applicable) can be substituted for their base classes without affecting the correctness of the program.
-- **Interface Segregation Principle**: Interfaces (if used) are client-specific rather than general-purpose.
 - **Dependency Inversion Principle**: High-level modules do not depend on low-level modules.
 Both depend on abstractions.

 ## How It Works